kserve/website/docs/modelserving/v1beta1/xgboost/README.md

 ```

 ### Test the model locally
-Once you've got your model serialized `model.bst`, we can then use either
-[Kserve XGBoost Server](https://github.com/kserve/kserve/tree/master/python/xgbserver) or [MLServer](https://github.com/SeldonIO/MLServer) which implements the KServe V2 inference protocol to spin up a local server.
+Once you've got your model serialized `model.bst`, we can then use [KServe XGBoost Server](https://github.com/kserve/kserve/tree/master/python/xgbserver) to spin up a local server.

 !!!
 Note
     This step is optional and just meant for testing, feel free to jump straight to [deploying with InferenceService](#deploy-with-inferenceservice).

-### Using Kserve XGBoost Server

 #### Pre-requisites

-Firstly, to use kserve xgboost server locally, you will first need to install the `xgbserver`
-runtime package in your local environment.
+Firstly, to use kserve xgboost server locally, you will first need to install the `xgbserver` runtime package in your local environment.

 1. Clone the Kserve repository and navigate into the directory.
     ```bash